 As mentioned earlier, IFW involves training on CPA use to make some earning.
 This training is split into 4 areas in general.

 The first 3 methods revolve around the direct application of IFWs technique.
-How one differs from another can be simply boiled down to: YOU are the one who complete those trial offers or you get OTHERS to get them done.
+How one differs from another can be simply boiled down to YOU are the one who completes those trial offers or you get OTHERS to get them done.

-I would suggest get others complete these offers, if nothing, this is a more productive way of doing things.
-You can do so by means of solicitation, and your rewards could come in the form of check, merchandise or PayPal credit.
+I would suggest getting others complete these offers, if nothing, this is a more productive way of doing things.
+You can do so by means of solicitation, and your rewards could come in the form of a check, merchandise or PayPal credit.

-If merchandise is your choice, the site would often advice for you to trade off your prize on eBay.com, so that you can turn in a quick cash profit.
+If merchandise is your choice, the site would often advise for you to trade off your prize on eBay.com, so that you can turn in a quick cash profit.

-Well this suggestion may sound innocent enough, I would say “please not” unless there is no hurry to “cash out” the prize.
-Reason being that eBay may be the most popular auction platform around, that does not make it an easy site for you to sell stuff, and time taken to complete the whole transaction is often long.
+Well, this suggestion may sound innocent enough, I would say “please not” unless there is no hurry to “cash-out” the prize.
+The reason being that eBay may be the most popular auction platform around, that does not make it an easy site for you to sell stuff, and time taken to complete the whole transaction is often long.

-The 4th method of the training capitalizes on the affiliation angle, or specifically referring people to this program.
-When you engage this method, the earning you stand to make on any individual referral could range from $1.50 to $6.
-Another factor that could influence your earning is the traffic you generate (in term of volume and quality).
+The 4th method of the training capitalizes on the affiliation angle or specifically referring people to this program.
+When you engage this method, the earnings you stand to make on any individual referral could range from $1.50 to $6.
+Another factor that could influence your earning is the traffic you generate (in terms of volume and quality).

 On paper, everything may sound nice.

 But when you look deeper into it, you soon realize it takes tons (OK thousands would sound more realistic) of leads just to make the earning look decent.
-This is clearly too challenging for newbie to manage.
+This is clearly too challenging for a newbie to manage.